learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Introduction

 Numpy, Scipy and Pandas provide a significant increase in computational efficiency with complex mathematical operations as compared to Python's built in arithmetic functions.
-In this lab, you'll shall calculate and compare the processing speed required for calculating a dot product both using basic arithmetic operations in Python and Numpy's `.dot()` method.
+In this lab, you will calculate and compare the processing speed required for calculating a dot product using both basic arithmetic operations in Python and Numpy's `.dot()` method.

 ## Objectives
 You will be able to: